 S. No. Directions Auditor's comments Action taken by management Impact on financial statements 1.
 Whether the company has clear title / lease deeds for freehold and leasehold land respectively?
 If not, please state the area of the freehold and leasehold land for which title / lease deeds are not available.
 The Company is having clear title/deeds for freehold and leasehold land except 452.04 hectares of freehold land valuing Rs.
 212.60 Crores and 323.56 hectares acres of leasehold land valuing Rs.
-49.57 Crores.
-Nil 2.
+49.57 Crores. , , , Nil 2.
 Whether there are any cases of waiver / write off of debts / loans / interest etc. If yes, the reasons thereof and the amount involved.
-1 5 7 N.A.
+According to the information and explanations given to us, there are no cases of waiver / write off of debts / loans / interest etc. N.A.
 Nil 3.
 Whether proper records are maintained for inventories lying with third parties & assets received as gift, grant(s) from the Govt. or other authorities.
 The company has maintained adequate records in respect of inventories lying with third parties and grant(s) received from the Govt. or other authorities.
 No assets have been received by the company as gift from Govt. or other authorities.
-Nil
+Proper records are maintained Nil